Alniarez/alniarez-web/_posts/2023-10-26-experiencing-emas.md

 ---
 This is just a small chapter 0 on my trip to learn and use emacs.

-For my personal use, I have been mostly using [vscodium](https://vscodium.com) and [code OSS](https://github.com/microsoft/vscode/wiki/Differences-between-the-repository-and-Visual-Studio-Code) interchangeably.
+For my personal use, I have been mostly using [vscodium](https://vscodium.com).
+At work IntelliJ is my tool of choice.

 After falling victim to a "personal productivity" video spree thanks to YouTube's recommendation algorithm, I came out thinking "I should try out emacs".
 Yeah, a weird conclusion.